MOTION STUDIO FACULTY

 Her favorite characters to portray were Golde in Fiddler on the Roof and Sr. Robert Anne in Nuncrackers.
 While attending Oakland City University, her college choir performed at Carnegie Hall in New York City under the direction of composer John Rutter.

-Mrs. Welp holds a Bachelor of Music Education from Oakland City University and a Masters of Education from Indiana Wesleyan University.
+Mrs. Welp holds a Bachelor of Music Education from Oakland City University with a minor in Vocal Performance and a Masters of Education from Indiana Wesleyan University.

-She currently teaches K-8 music at St. Michael School in Louisville, KY.
+She currently teaches K-8 music at Holy Family School and Our Lady of Perpetual Help School.
 She also cantors at Holy Family Catholic Church.

-Mrs. Welp lives in New Albany, IN with her husband and high school sweetheart, Adam, and their two children, Benjamin and Emma.
+Mrs. Welp lives in New Albany, IN with her husband, Adam, and their two children, Benjamin and Emma.

 Romana | vocal, guitar, clarinet, saxophone, flute instructor

 Romana graduated from Cornell University with a BA in Molecular Biology and English, then went on to earn a PhD in Microbiology and her MD from University of Louisville.

 Romana’s first musical education was through her father, also a scientist and musician, who began to teach her guitar at the age of ten.
 She joined her middle school band as a soprano and bass clarinetist, later adding alto saxophone to her growing list of instruments.
 She has played in symphonic, chamber, marching and auxiliary groups throughout her academic career.
 She was recently selected as a volunteer guitar instructor for the 2019 Girls Rock Louisville summer camp and teaches group guitar classes through the Kentuckiana Association of Musicians and Singers (KAMS).